This page details how you can add resources to a reading list, using a process known as bookmarking.

 Below is a short video showing how to edit a bookmark to add chapter information.

-To create bookmarks to resources that are not books, you first need to install the bookmark button.
-The short video below shows how to do this.
+To create bookmarks for resources that are not books, you first need to install the Talis bookmarking button on to your web browser.

 You can bookmark to articles by finding the article details online.